 Going into work during the pandemic might make you feel angry, for example because of:

 Many of us will experience episodes of anger which feel manageable.
 Anger only becomes a problem when it gets out of control and harms you or people around you.

 For more about anger, see our pages on how to cope with anger.

 No matter what your job is, anyone who has to go into work can experience the common difficult feelings explained above.

-On top of these, you might have some unique experiences and emotions if you work in healthcare or the emergency services.
-These can further affect your mental wellbeing.
+But you may also have some unique experiences and emotions if you work in healthcare or the emergency services.

-Read on for more information if you work in:
+This information may help if you work in: